greymatter-io/helm-charts/docs/Deploy with Minikube.md

 ```sh
 make destroy
 ```
-Additionally there is the fresh makefile target.
-Which effectively runs make credentials and then make minikube.
+Additionally, there is the `fresh` makefile target that runs `make credentials` and `make minikube`.

 ```sh
 make fresh